Minimal cones and self-expanding solutions for mean curvature flows: Introduction

-Self-expanders can be seen as the evolution of cones in Euclidean space, and see Ilmanen \cite{Il1} for instance in $\R^3$.
-In Lecture 2 of \cite{Il1}, he studied the existence of $\textbf{E}$-minimizing self-expanding hypersurfaces (see section 2 for the definition) which converge to prescribed closed cones at infinity in Euclidean space.
-For completeness of this paper, we will give another detailed proof for a class of cones by explicit barrier functions.
-Namely, there exists an $n$-dimensional minimizing current with the weight $e^{\f{|X|^2}4}$ (and with possible singularities) for a prescribed tangent cone over any $C^2$-embedded hypersurface in $\S^{n}$ at infinity (see Theorem \ref{WeakexistSE}).
-Further, for each mean convex(mean curvature is nonnegative) but not minimizing cone, we can rule out the singularities of the $\textbf{E}$-minimizing self-expanding current which converges to such cone on one side at infinity.
-More precisely, we have the following theorem (see also Theorem \ref{mainTh}). \begin{theorem} Let $C$ be an $n$-dimensional embedded mean convex but not minimizing cone pointing into the domain $\Om$ with $\p\Om=C$ in $\R^{n+1}$, then there is a unique smooth complete embedded $\textbf{E}$-minimizing self-expanding hypersurface $M$ in $\Om$ with tangent cone $C$ at infinity, where $M$ has positive mean curvature everywhere. \end{theorem} Thus in view of \eqref{asymse}, we give an affirmative answer to Lawson's problem for embedded minimal but not minimizing cones.
+In the current paper, we develop the theory of the self-expanding solutions of mean curvature flows (i.e., self-expanders) and their relationship to minimal cones.
+For studying the existence of self-expanders, we first consider the rotational symmetric solutions to graphic self-expanders.
+With these solutions as barriers, we give another proof of existence of self-expanders for $C^2$-regular cones, which was proved by Ilmanen \cite{Il1} firstly.
+Precisely, there exists an $n$-dimensional minimizing current with the weight $e^{\f{|X|^2}4}$ (and with possible singularities) for a prescribed tangent cone over any $C^2$-embedded hypersurface in $\S^{n}$ at infinity (see Theorem \ref{WeakexistSE}).
+We study the asymptotic decay estimates at infinity for such self-expanders by investigating their Jacobi field operator at infinity.
+Furthermore, for each $C^{3,\a}$-regular mean convex but not minimizing cone, we can rule out the singularities of the $\textbf{E}$-minimizing self-expanding current which converges to such cone on one side at infinity.
+More precisely, we have the following theorem (see also Theorem \ref{mainTh}). \begin{theorem} Let $C$ be an $n$-dimensional $C^{3,\a}$-regular mean convex but not minimizing cone pointing into the domain $\Om$ with $\p\Om=C$ in $\R^{n+1}$, then there is a unique smooth complete embedded $\textbf{E}$-minimizing self-expanding hypersurface $M$ in $\Om$ with tangent cone $C$ at infinity, where $M$ has positive mean curvature everywhere. \end{theorem}

+Thus we give an affirmative answer to Lawson's problem in \cite{Bro} for regular minimal but not minimizing cones.
 Moreover, let $M$ be the self-expander in Theorem \ref{Intrmcse}, then $\mathcal{M}:\ t\in(0,\infty)\rightarrow\sqrt{t}M$ is a foliation of $\Om$ moving by mean curvature.
 In Theorem \ref{Intrmcse}, the assumption on 'not minimizing' can not be removed.
-In fact, we can show that if a smooth self-expander $M$ converges to any given embedded area-minimizing cone at infinity, then $M$ must be this area-minimizing cone (see Theorem \ref{area-minimSE} for details).
+In fact, we can show that if a smooth self-expander $M$ converges to any given regular area-minimizing cone at infinity, then $M$ must be this area-minimizing cone (see Lemma \ref{area-minimSE} for details).
 Without restriction in $\Om$, uniqueness for self-expanders may fail in view of \cite{AIC,Il1}.
-However, if $\p\Om$ has positive mean curvature pointing into $\Om$, there is uniqueness for self-expanders showed in Theorem \ref{UniqSET}.